Section 13. County Convention: Time, Place and

-(13.1) The annual convention of the O‘ahu County Democrats shall be held on the first weekend in May, or at least three (3) weeks prior to the State Convention in even-numbered years, and the time and place of the meeting shall be fixed by the OCC.
-Special conventions may be called in accordance with the O‘ahu County bylaws, rules and convention rules.
+(12.1) The annual convention of the Oʻahu County Democrats shall be held at least three (3) weeks prior to the State Convention in even-numbered years, and the time of the meeting shall be fixed by the OCC, which may provide that the convention be conducted by electronic means as may be necessary to protect the health and safety of the delegates.
+Special conventions may be called in accordance with the Oʻahu County bylaws, rules and convention rules.
 The officers of the OCC shall be elected in odd-numbered years.
-Oʻahu County State Central Committee Representatives are elected in even-numbered years in accordance with the Constitution of the Democratic Party of Hawai‘i.
+Oʻahu County State Central Committee Representatives are elected in even-numbered years in accordance with the Constitution of the Democratic Party of Hawaiʻi.

-of the time and place thereof at least thirty (30) calendar days prior to the date of the County
+of the time and place thereof at least sixty (60) calendar days prior to the date of the County

 Convention.